jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Eclipse Theia is not supported

 LaTeX Workshop does not support [Eclipse Theia](https://github.com/eclipse-theia/theia).

+## Onivim 2 is not supported

+LaTeX Workshop does not support [Onivim 2](https://github.com/onivim/oni2).

 ## Visual Studio Codespaces with self-hosted environments is not supported